Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Theory and phenomenology beyond the leading twist

 Even within the region of validity of factorization, an imperfect description of the DIS cross section at large $x_B$ arises due to the neglect of transverse momentum in the factorized calculation at leading twist, see Figures~\ref{fig:ratio_FT}, \ref{fig:ratio_FT_Q2} and \ref{fig:ratio_FT_syst}.
-However, after incorporating all external mass scales in the $\bar x = \xi_q$ scaling variable, the difference between the LT and the full cross section is small, and quite independent of the $\Lambda$ and $m_\phi$ internal parameters that mimic the dynamics of the target in QCD.
-As demonstrated by incorporating $\avekTsq$ in the scaling variable, these transverse momentum correction scale as powers of $\avekTsq/Q^2$, and the calculation seems systematically improvable.
+However, after incorporating all external mass scales in the $\bar x = \xi_q$ scaling variable, the difference between the LT and the full cross section is small, and quite independent of the $\Lambda$ and $m_\phi$ internal parameters that mimic the nonperturbative QCD dynamics of the target.
+As demonstrated by incorporating in the scaling variable the (unmeasured, but calculable in the model) $\avekTsq/Q^2$ corrections, the calculation seems systematically improvable.

 The needed control of the partonic $\kTsq$ accessed in the hard scattering reaction can be theoretically achieved either by utilizing the TMD factorization formalism, where parton distributions themselves depend on $\bm{k_T}$ \cite{Bacchetta:2006tn,Collins:2011zzd}, or by performing collinear factorization up to higher twist level, in which case the transverse momentum dynamics is effectively included in multi-parton matrix elements \cite{Qiu:1988dn}.